 Most struggling companies need to improve their customer value equation.
 And, while they need to improve the benefits of their customer value proposition, they may need to also lower to drive demand.
 There are two important strategic takeaways when reducing prices.
 First, work on lowering the variable and fixed cost structure of the business model before lowering prices.
 A business needs to have a financial model that supports lower pricing.
 Second, be careful not to start a price war.

 From a competitive game theory perspective, lower pricing by one company is typically met with lower pricing from competitors.
 If you do lower pricing, make sure you have a structural cost advantage.
 There are many examples where price wars reduced the entire profit pool in markets where it is historically challenging to differentiate the value proposition, such as in the memory chip and air travel markets.

 THREE TIER PRICING

 Of course, if you want the best of all worlds, figure out a three-tier pricing model, with a base, standard and premium version.
 Most products and services have three tiers because it drives volume and profit.
-3-tier pricing gives customers choice, which customers love when trying to make a decision.
+3-tier pricing gives customers choices, which customers love when trying to make a decision.
 3-tier pricing also drives incremental demand by attracting different customer segments with various price sensitivities.

-The key to 3-tier pricing is to optimize the features and benefits of the three tiers in a way to shape the demand for the three value propositions and ultimately maximize profitability.
+The key to 3-tier pricing is to optimize the features and benefits of the three tiers in a way to shape the demand for the three value propositions and ultimately maximizes profitability.
 You can use conjoint analysis to help optimize the feature sets and pricing of the three tiers, while also informing the potential demand curves.
 3-tier pricing is one of the easiest ways to grow sales.